 Running a giveaway is another awesome way to keep subscribers engaged.
 Giveaways also help you drive more traffic to your site, grow your social media following, increase brand awareness, and more.

-Giveaways work so well because let’s face it…who doesn’t love winning an awesome prize?
+Giveaways work so well because, let’s face it, who doesn’t love winning a fabulous prize?

 At OptinMonster, we recently ran a giveaway for a Macbook Pro that received over 60,000 entries!

 Here’s the giveaway email we sent out:

 When readers clicked on the green call-to-action in the email, they were sent to a distraction-free giveaway landing page we could easily create with the best WordPress giveaway and contest plugin, RafflePress.

 Plus, using RafflePress, you can offer extra entries to users for completing bonus actions.